aropsta/game-library/README.md

 ![screenshot](src/assets/Screenshot.png)

-This project aims to demonstrate my abilities to communicate with APIs, to aquire, filter and be able to search through data.
+This project demonstrates my abillity to effectively communicate with APIs.

-Here RAWG API was used.
-RAWG is a service which boasts 'The biggest video game database' .
+The free API for RAWG, a service which boasts 'The biggest video game database' was used

 ## Features

 - Fully responsive
-- Modern UI/UX design
+- Modern UI design
 - Light and dark modes

 - Error handling